JelmervanL/Deep_Learning_2_NLP/README.md

 # Deep_Learning_2_NLP
-Repository for the Deep Learning course, Assignment 2 for the NLP part.
+Repository for the NLP part of assignment 2 of the Deep Learning course.

+For this part of the assignment news articles are classified in 4 different categories (world, sport, business and science), using a pretrained and from scratch trained DistilBERT model.
+For this thask the [AG News Classification Dataset](https://www.kaggle.com/datasets/amananandrai/ag-news-classification-dataset) is used.

 ## Before running the code